@unknown

 Many see the test as a call for AI that can privilege evidence over consensus—able to reach truths that the data majority gets wrong, just as Galileo trusted observation and prediction over authority.

-commenters argue current LLMs need a Reasoning Engine or access to real-world verification/active learning so they can test predictions and avoid simply echoing training consensus.
+are repeated demands: commenters argue current LLMs need a Reasoning Engine or access to real-world verification/active learning so they can test predictions and avoid simply echoing training consensus.

 alongside admiration for the goal, there’s anxiety about who builds and controls such truth-seeking systems, how they’ll be governed, and whether they’ll be abused or safely aligned with human values.